Air Dryers and Your Business: Frequently Asked Questions

 Why does oil get beyond the air dryer and into brake valves?

 It's science.
-When the temperature of compressed air cools, the gaseous vapours revert to oil.
+When the compressed air temperature cools, the gaseous vapours revert to oil.
 These oil droplets may then go on to contaminate the air valves downstream of the dryer.
-Further complicating matters, most valves are lubricated by the manufacturer with specific lubricants that are designed to provide longevity to the valves.
+Further complicating matters, most valves are lubricated by the manufacturer with specific lubricants designed to provide longevity.
 Compressor oil tends to wash away these lubricants, sending them through the air system where they pick up additional contaminants.
 In some cases, the lubricant washed out by the compressor oil is essential for the valve to function properly.

 Finally, when the discharge temperature of the air compressor becomes too high, the lubricating oil breaks down into a vapour which then floats on the air stream and coats the desiccant pellets.
-There are a number of reasons why the temperatures would become excessive, including leaks within the air brake system, a malfunctioning governor valve and leakage from the purge valve due to oil contamination.
+There are several reasons why the temperatures would become excessive, including leaks within the air brake system, a malfunctioning governor valve, and leakage from the purge valve due to oil contamination.
 Just like humans, being overworked like this will cause us to shut down.
-So perhaps it's time to give your air compressors (and yourself) a break by not making it work beyond its specific duty.
+So perhaps it's time to give your air compressors (and yourself) a break by not making them work beyond their specific duty.

 Why do the air tanks have water in them even with an air dryer installed?

-Simply put: Over time, desiccant beads in the air dryer will become coated with carbon and oil, preventing the desiccant from absorbing water vapour and moisture.
-There are many other reason, too, such as the aforementioned high temperatures, leakage from the purge valve and the air compressor itself being too small for the vehicle it is installed in.
+Over time, desiccant beads in the air dryer will become coated with carbon and oil, preventing them from absorbing water vapour and moisture.
+There are other reasons, too, such as leakage from the purge valve and the air compressor being too small for the vehicle it is installed in.
 Don't cause yourself problems that could easily be prevented - install the proper air dryer for the type of vehicle you are operating.

 Why do air dryer purge valves constantly leak air?